 When friends and family travel miles to visit, you don’t want to stick them on an air mattress in the living room.
 Whether your home is a small cottage with just enough bedrooms to fit your family or a large estate with plenty of rooms, every space should serve your needs year-round.
-Here are a few unique dual-purpose spaces our team has created that include comfortable quarters for even the most discerning guests.
+Here are a few unique dual-purpose spaces our team has created that include comfortable guest room solutions for even the most discerning guests.

 Creating a New Space

 The homeowners wanted to add an office and a guest room, but they couldn’t expand the footprint of their home.
 We added space by converting an unfinished attic into a sophisticated, yet secluded, loft retreat.

 A spiral staircase provides easy access to the loft while taking up only a small footprint, and the elegantly modern design adds artful flair to the room below.